-- In-Class ParticipationStudent are expected to attend all classes and participate in seminar discussions.
-During the tutorials, students demonstrate that they have read the texts assigned for homework by responding to the course instructor’s warm-up introduction of the topic, answering questions, commenting, and asking further questions to engage the class in a meaningful conversation
+- ParticipationAll through the course, students attend lectures and seminars and participate in discussions, respond to presentations, and ask and answer questions and raise issues related to the subject of each class.
+During classes, students demonstrate that they have done their assigned readings by responding to the course instructor’s warm-up introduction of the topic, answering questions, commenting, and asking further questions to engage the class in a meaningful intellectual exchange.

-- Final research paper7-8 pages (Times New Roman, 12 pt., double-spaced).
-At the end of the third module, students submit a research paper on a topic directly related to the content of the course.
-The important thing is the sophistication of your analytical approach.
-Therefore, you should refer to at least 1-2 of the theoretical/scholarly works from the syllabus (or other equally important theoretical/scholarly works).
+- Final Research Paper7-8 pg.
+(Times New Roman, 12 pt., double-spaced).
+Students submit a research paper on a topic directly related to the content of the course.

 - Behdad, A., & Thomas, D. R. D. (2011).
 A Companion to Comparative Literature (Vol. 1st ed).
 Chichester, West Sussex: Wiley-Blackwell.
 Retrieved from http://search.ebscohost.com/login.aspx?direct=true&site=eds-live&db=edsebk&AN=391356